lukaszb/django-projector/docs/usage/teamwork.rst

 Team
 ====

-Any :py:class:`auth.Group` may be used to create :py:class:`projector.Team` instance which bounds :py:class:`auth.Group` and :py:class:`projector.Project`.
-Normally, one would create group using :ref:`account conversion
+Any :py:class:`auth.Group` may be used to create :model:`Team` instance which bounds :py:class:`auth.Group` and :model:`Project`.
+Normally, one would create group using :ref:`account conversion <teamwork-membership-convert>`.
-<teamwork-membership-convert>`.

 One user may be member of many teams.
 Single project may be managed by many users *and* many teams.
 It may be confusing but it's really simple.